Lootcode-Dev/lootcode/src/problems/the_thicket/dilemma/problem.md

 ```

 ## Output
-After each query, output your current rank in the Online list, on a line by itself.
+After each query, output your current rank in the guild list, on a line by itself.

 ```
 2